Georgina Montagu

 Georgina Montagu is a British journalist and author.
-In 2022, she published Top Dogs: A British Love Affair.
+In 2022, she wrote Top Dogs: A British Love Affair.

+Top Dogs has a foreword from Queen Camilla (and pictures of her rescue terriers), and interviews with subjects including Andrew Lloyd Webber, Camilla Lowther and her partner Charles Aboah, Carole Bamford, the Irish Guards, Jasper Conran, John Pawson, Philip Mould and the Duke of Richmond, along with photos of their dogs.

-Montagu is the great-granddaughter of Nellie Ionides, who at her home in Sussex, Buxted Park, had kennels for more than 100 dogs, and ran a school for kennel maids.
+Montagu is the great-granddaughter of English collector and philanthropist Nellie Ionides who, at her home in Sussex, Buxted Park, had kennels for more than 100 standard poodles, and ran a school for kennel maids.

 She has lived in London, Tokyo, Paris and San Francisco, and worked for The Sunday Times Magazine and The World of Interiors, among others.

-Top Dogs has a foreword from Camilla, Queen Consort (and pictures of her rescue terriers), and interviews with Andrew Lloyd Webber and the Duke of Richmond, along with photos of their dogs.